 Art exhibition catalogues

-Collection of art exhibition catalogues is one of the largest and most varied in terms of volume (about 11 thousand), time coverage (from the middle of 19th century to the present day), as well as in terms of geography of editions.
+The collection of art exhibition catalogues is one of the most comprehensive and diverse both in terms of scale (around 15 000 items) and period coverage (mid-19th century to the present day), as well as in the geographic distribution of its publishers.

-Postcard collection has over one hundred thousand units and around five thousand sets of postcards, issued in Latvia and abroad.
-The collection, which shows the history of the issue of the postcards from the last quarter of 19th century up to the present day, is a great visual and iconographic material.
-Among the authors of the postcards are well-known artists: J. Pīgoznis, J. Anmanis, M. Dragūne, D. Lapiņa, L. Zikmane, F. Kirke, J. Putrams and others.
+The postcard collection contains over 100 000 units and about 5 000 sets of postcards issued in Latvia and abroad.
+The collection, which covers postcard publishing history from the last quarter of the 19th century to the present day, is a remarkable visual and iconographic material.
+The authors of the postcards include many well-known artists and photographers.